 However, in its challenge, RazzoLink stated that it currently offers speeds of at least 10 Mbps download and 2 Mbps upload to residential and business customers in the San Martin area, including all of the areas covered by the proposed Light Saber project area.
 RazzoLink provided sample invoices of customers in the proposed project area.
-RazzoLink also indicated that that Etheric Networks Inc., another provider, is present and provides high speed Internet services in the proposed project area.
+RazzoLink also indicated that Etheric Networks Inc., another provider, is present and provides high speed Internet services in the proposed project area.
 According to RazzoLink, Verizon and AT&T are the Incumbent Local Exchange Carriers providing telephone and DSL based internet services in the proposed project area.

 CD evaluated RazzoLink's subscribership data.
-Based on its review, CD determined that RazzoLink only serve the San Martin area, and does not serve Paradise Valley.
+Based on its review, CD determined that RazzoLink only serves the San Martin area, and does not serve Paradise Valley.
 As such, CD asked LCB/SVI to remove the served area, and revise its application to only include Paradise Valley.
-Based on evaluation of the challenge and analysis, CD determined that the households in the Paradise Valley section of the proposed project area is underserved and is eligible to receive 60% funding level of the total project costs.2
+This removal of served project area resulted in a reduction of 1,486 households.